undergrad-partner-school

 Student Organizations

-The number of student organizations and groups with open membership at this school is 625.
-That includes sororities and fraternities.
-Students who like music can join the Georgia Institute of Technology band or chorus.
-For individuals with a passion for acting, there is a drama club available.
-Interested in media and communication?
+The number of student organizations and groups with open membership at this school is 727.
+Sororities and fraternities are included in that number.
+At this school, 17.64% of male students are members of social organizations, while that percentage is 20.85 for female students.
+Those who have a talent for music can join the Georgia Institute of Technology band or chorus.
+If acting is an interest of yours, there is a drama club you can join.
+You have a passion for media and communication?
 Georgia Institute of Technology publishes its own newspaper and has its own radio station.

 Student Services

 24/7 emergency phone and alarm devices are available.
-The school's dormitory entrances are operated electronically.
-There is a security patrol that operates 24 hours a day.
-The after-hours transportation/escort service is available.
+The dormitory entrances at the school are electronically controlled.
+There is a security patrol available 24/7.
+The late-night transport/escort service is available.

-There is a health clinic with personal/psychological counseling.
-In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of Georgia Institute of Technology.
+There is a medical clinic with personal/psychological counseling.
+In addition, other services like Veteran's Affairs are available to the students of Georgia Institute of Technology.

 All in all, campus life at Georgia Institute of Technology is rich and vibrant and provides everything most students need.